AmaniAli95/billplz-onpay-transaction-scraper/README.md

 - Conducting analysis on transaction trends, payment volumes, user demographics, etc. using machine learning models
 - Exporting the final analyzed dataset to BigQuery

 The script uses Selenium and ChromeDriver to automate logging into Billplz and exporting the transaction data.
 This eliminates the need to manually download reports from the Billplz dashboard.
 The script does not perform any in-depth data analysis or machine learning.
-It is focused solely on automating the extraction of transaction data as CSVs from Billplz.
+It is focused solely on automating the extraction of transaction data as CSVs from Billplz and Onpay.
 The final cleaned data ingests to BigQuery provides the raw transaction data in a structured format for further analysis as needed.
-This script solves the problem of manually gathering data, acting as a data collection automation tool for Billplz.
+This script solves the problem of manually gathering data, acting as a data collection automation tool for Billplz and Onpay.

 ## Prerequisites
 Before you dive in and use the script, make sure you have the following prerequisites set up on your machine: